ptr727/NxWitness/README.md

 If this does not help, please contact [Network Optix Support](https://support.networkoptix.com/hc/en-us/community/topics).
 Please do not open a GitHub issue unless you are positive the issue is with the `Dockerfile`.

-Verify the available storage locations:
-Open the [web admin](https://support.networkoptix.com/hc/en-us/articles/115012831028-Nx-Server-Web-Admin) interface, Right-Click on the server name in the Desktop Client, and select "Server Web Page".
-Click on "Information" and then "Storage Locations", or visit `https://[hostname]:7001/static/health.html#/health/storages`, and verify that all mounted storage is listed.
+Note that the configuration URL's changed between v4 and v5, see the [Advanced Configuration](#advanced-configuration) section for version specific URL's.

+Confirm that all the mounted volumes are listed in the available storage locations in the [web admin](https://support.networkoptix.com/hc/en-us/articles/115012831028-Nx-Server-Web-Admin) portal.

 Enable debug logging in the mediaserver:
-Edit `/config/etc/mediaserver.conf`, set `logLevel=DEBUG2`, restart the server.
+Edit `/config/etc/mediaserver.conf`, set `logLevel=verbose`, restart the server.
 Look for clues in `/config/var/log/log_file.log`.

 E.g.